What Is ACH Debit Block? And Why Is It Important?

 Setting Up an ACH Debit Block

-Setting up an ACH debit block is easier than setting up direct deposit.
-Just call your bank, provide your credentials, and request that they set up debit block immediately.
-If you are doing this in response to fraudulent account activity, mention that on the call to determine what additional steps you should take.
+Setting up an ACH debit block can be simpler than setting up direct deposit.
+Just contact your bank to create an agreement on how to authorize and process your transactions.
+If you are doing this in response to fraudulent account activity, you can mention that on the call to determine what additional steps you should take.

 Removing the debit block or authorizing a one-time payment will follow the same process.
-Contact your bank over the phone and explain exactly what you need.
+Contact your bank and explain exactly what you need.

 Positive Pay vs ACH Debit Block